Scaling Laws for Imitation Learning in Single-Agent Games: FLOP and parameter counting

 \subsection{NetHack}

-For all our BC and RL experiments, we only scale the following parts of the model and keep the rest fixed: \begin{itemize} \item The hidden size of the two-layer MLP right before the LSTM. \item The hidden size of the LSTM. \item The input size of the two linear layers for the actor and critic respectively (i.e. the policy and value heads). \end{itemize}
+For all our BC and RL experiments, we only scale the following parts of the model and keep the rest fixed: \begin{itemize} \item The hidden size of the two-layer MLP right before the Transformer (in the case of BC) or the LSTM (in the case of RL). \item The hidden size of the Transformer (in the case of BC) and the LSTM (in the case of RL). \item The input size of the two linear layers for the actor and critic respectively (i.e. the policy and value heads). \end{itemize}

-Similar to prior work~\citep{kaplan2020scaling, hoffmann2022training}, we found $6ND$ to be a good approximation for the number of FLOPs used based on model size $N$ and number of samples $D$.
+Similar to prior work~\citep{kaplan2020scaling, hoffmann2022training}, we found $6ND$ to be a good approximation (for both the Transformer and the LSTM) for the number of FLOPs used based on model size $N$ and number of samples $D$.
 This is because we found there to be about $2ND$ FLOPs in the forward pass, and we assume the backward pass takes about the twice the number of FLOPs from the forward pass.

 For the RL experiments, there is a slight change in the way we count FLOPs, which is that we count every forward pass number of FLOPs from the learner twice, since there is a corresponding forward pass from an actor.
 Hence, for RL our formula becomes $8ND$.